Optimistic search: Change point estimation for large-scale data via adaptive logarithmic queries: Gaussian mean shifts with constant variance

-has its maximum at one of the underlying change points.
+with integers $0 \leq l < t < r \leq n$.
+The CUSUM statistic is the likelihood ratio test for a single change point at location $t$ in the interval $(l,r]$ against a constant signal.
+The population counterpart of $|\csm_{(l,r]}(\cdot)|$, i.e.\ replacing $X_i$ by $\E{X_i}$, has its maximum at one of the underlying change points.
 In noisy cases, the best split point candidate when dividing the segment $(l,r]$ into two parts is the location of the maximal absolute CUSUM statistics

-We refer to the function $|\csm_{(l,r]}(\cdot)|$ as a gain function, denoted by $G(\cdot)$, because the square of it describes gains, namely the reductions in squared errors when fitting separate means on the left and right segments for split points in the segment $(\ell,r]$.
-In general scenarios, gain functions $G(\cdot)$, similar to $|\csm_{(l,r]}(\cdot)|$, measure the benefits of introducing a split point, see Section~\ref{highdim_simulations}.
-Note that the gain functions $G(\cdot)$ are initially defined on a discrete grid of split points, but for easier interpretability we will implicitly look at their continuously embedded versions (via e.g.~linear interpolation).
+We refer to the function $|\csm_{(l,r]}(\cdot)|$ as a gain function, denoted by $G_{(l,r]}(\cdot)$, because the square of it describes gains, namely the reductions in squared errors when fitting separate means on the left and right segments for split points in the segment $(\ell,r]$.
+The gain functions $G_{(l,r]}(\cdot)$ are initially defined on a discrete grid of split points, but {it is convinient to extend them continuously to $t\in (l, r]$} (via e.g.~linear interpolation).